IBM-Security/verify-access-container-deployment/README.md

 These scripts assume that you have the `kubectl` utility installed and that it is configured to talk to your cluster.

 First, run `./create-secrets.sh` command to create the secrets required for the environment.

+Next, run `./create-configmap.sh` command to create the config map required for the environment.

 Then, run `kubectl create -f <YAML file>` to define the resources required.